 The Centers for Disease Control (CDC) recommends that all men and women between the ages of 11 and 26 be vaccinated against HPV.
 The HPV vaccine, known by the brand name Gardasil, protects you against the types of HPV that cause most cases of genital warts and cervical cancer.
 When you get the HPV vaccine, you will receive a series of three injections over a six month period.
 You receive the second injection two months after the first, and the third injection six months after the first.
 The Student Health Center Treatment Clinic administers the HPV vaccine, but remember to check with your insurance carrier to see if they cover the HPV vaccine.
 Call the Student Health Center Pharmacy at 919.515.5040 to check the cost of the vaccine.

 HIV and Sexually Transmitted Infection (STI) Testing Options—On Campus:

 Student Health Services offers confidential HIV and STI testing by appointment during normal business hours, in both our General Medicine and Women’s Health clinics.
 Some tests require samples of body fluids (from the anus, throat, urine and/or vagina depending on your risk), and others require a simple blood test.
-If you receive STI/HIV testing at Student Health Services, your provider will discuss the cost of each test, but you should also check with your health insurance carrier to determine your out of pocket costs.
+If you receive STI/HIV testing at Student Health Services, you should check with your health insurance carrier to determine your out of pocket costs.